CX Weekly Briefing: China Bets Big on Fusion

 - DIGEST HUB

-- Shanghai’s NovaFusionX raised 500 million yuan in record angel funding as China accelerates commercial nuclear fusion efforts; the national fusion energy company launched in July.
+- Shanghai's NovaFusionX raised 500 million yuan in angel funding as China advances commercial fusion energy; national fusion energy company launched in July.

 - Nvidia Corp.

-- Nvidia Corp. has denied claims that its chips, specifically the H20 model designed for the Chinese market, contain "backdoors" or remote "kill switches."
-This denial comes after China's internet regulator alleged vulnerabilities due to tracking and remote shutdown technologies.
-Nvidia stated such features would compromise trust and security.
+- Nvidia Corp. has denied claims that its chips, specifically the H20 model for the Chinese market, contain "backdoors" or "kill switches."
+This denial followed accusations from China's internet regulator about a vulnerability in the chip.
+Nvidia stated such features would damage trust and violate its security commitments.
+This controversy arises as the U.S. recently reauthorized H20 sales to China, leading Chinese tech firms to form alliances to compete with Nvidia.

 - Cathay Pacific Airways Ltd.

-- Cathay Pacific Airways Ltd.'s low-cost carrier, HK Express, reported a significant pre-tax loss in the first half of 2025.
-This was primarily due to a viral rumor started by a Japanese manga artist, predicting a major earthquake in Japan, which is HK Express's largest market.
-The rumor caused a sharp decline in travel demand from Hong Kong to Japan.
+- **Cathay Pacific Airways Ltd.** Cathay Pacific's CEO, Ronald Lam, announced that the airline's low-cost carrier, HK Express, incurred a pre-tax loss of over half a billion Hong Kong dollars in the first six months of 2025.
+This loss was primarily due to a viral rumor by a Japanese manga artist predicting a major earthquake, which caused a significant plunge in demand for travel from Hong Kong to Japan.

 - Hong Kong Express Airways Ltd.

-- Hong Kong Express Airways Ltd. (HK Express) is a low-cost carrier, 50% of whose market is Japan.
-It recently experienced a pre-tax loss of over half a billion Hong Kong dollars in the first six months of 2025.
-This was due to a viral rumor by a Japanese manga artist predicting a major earthquake in Japan, leading to a significant drop in travel demand from Hong Kong to Japan.
+- Hong Kong Express Airways Ltd. (HK Express) is Cathay Pacific's low-cost carrier.
+It incurred a pre-tax loss of over half a billion Hong Kong dollars in the first six months of 2025.
+This loss was attributed to rapidly declining travel demand from Hong Kong to Japan after a Japanese manga artist's viral earthquake prediction, as Japan accounts for about 50% of HK Express' market.

 - Li Auto Inc.